-Pexels has established itself as a gold mine, an essential reference for thousands of free, royalty-free photos and videos that are essential to our daily digital creations.
-But in 2025, with the rapid emergence of generative AI and an incessant quest for ultra-specific visuals, is this platform still a viable and relevant solution for our requirements as designers and web agencies?
-After years of using it at Easy Web, I'm sharing my full experience here: its simplicity, its key features, but also its concrete limitations.
-My goal?
+Pexels has established itself as a goldmine, a must-have reference for thousands of free, royalty-free photos and videos, essential to our daily digital creations.
+But in 2025, with the meteoric emergence of generative AI and a relentless quest for ultra-specific visuals, is this platform still a viable and relevant solution for our requirements as designers and web agencies?
+After years of using it at Easy Web, I'd like to give you my full feedback: its simplicity, its key features, but also its concrete limitations.
+My aim?
 To help you determine whether Pexels still has a place in your creative arsenal.

 My experience with Pexels

-For years, Pexels has been an essential part of our workflows at Easy Web.
+For years, Pexels has become a staple in our workflows at Easy Web.
 I use it almost daily to find the perfect illustration.
-What I love most is its library of professional-quality photos and videos, which are absolutely stunning and completely free.
+What I love most of all is its professional-quality library of photos and videos that are absolutely stunning, and completely free.

-For quick mockups, prototypes, or final visuals before client image banks arrive, Pexels is indispensable.
-Its wealth and diversity of subjects, combined with its free license, offer us incredible flexibility without breaking the budget.
-A real asset for fast and effective delivery.
+For quick mock-ups, prototypes, or final visuals before the customer image banks arrive, Pexels is indispensable.
+Its richness and diversity of subjects, combined with the free license, give us incredible flexibility without weighing down the budget.
+A real asset for delivering fast and well.

-But be careful, this is not a universal solution.
-For highly specific themes, less generic shots, or perfect visual consistency across a series, you will quickly reach its limits.
-You will often need to supplement it with other sources or dedicated photo shoots.
+But beware, it's not a one-size-fits-all solution.
+For ultra-specific themes, less generic shots or perfect visual consistency across a series, you quickly reach your limits.
+It's often necessary to supplement with other sources or dedicated shoots.

 Is Pexels really useful for my needs?

-The real question to ask yourself before using Pexels is: what is your goal?
-Because the relevance of Pexels depends greatly on how you use it.
-If you need to quickly obtain high-quality, royalty-free images or videos for general illustrations, then yes, Pexels is formidable.
-It's the perfect tool to get started, to fill a visual void without breaking the bank.
+The real question to ask yourself before using Pexels is: what's your objective?
+Because the relevance of Pexels depends very much on how you use it.
+If your need is to quickly obtain high-quality, royalty-free images or videos for general illustrations, then yes, Pexels is formidable.
+It's the perfect tool for getting started, for filling a visual void without breaking the bank.

-Whether you're an independent content creator, a blogger who publishes regularly, a social media manager, or even a small agency that needs visuals for a quick pitch, Pexels saves you valuable time.
-Imagine: you're looking for the perfect illustration for a blog post about remote working or a background image for an Instagram story.
-Pexels is your instant and effective toolbox.
+Whether you're a freelance content creator, a blogger who publishes regularly, a social media manager or even a small agency that needs visuals for a quick pitch, Pexels saves you precious time.
+Imagine: you're looking for the perfect illustration for a blog post about telecommuting or a background image for an Instagram story, Pexels is your instant, efficient toolbox.

-Its other major advantage?
-The quality and diversity of its content, especially when you consider that it's free.
-Far from generic clichés, you'll often find original gems, avoiding images that have been seen time and time again.
-It's a real gold mine for adding a professional touch without breaking the bank, which, in 2025, remains a priority for many.
+Its other major asset?
+The quality and diversity of its content, especially when you think it's free.
+Far from generic clichés, you'll often find original nuggets, avoiding images that have been seen and reviewed.
+A real goldmine for adding a professional touch without blowing the budget, which, in 2025, remains a priority for many.

 Is Pexels suitable for beginners?

-When you're starting out in web design, every dollar counts, right?
-That's where Pexels becomes a powerful ally.
-For a junior designer or freelancer launching their business, it's the ideal tool.
-Thousands of high-quality photos and videos, free of charge, with super simple licenses—often usable commercially without attribution.
-I remember when we first started at Easy Web, it was a gold mine for our website prototypes and blogs for clients on tight budgets.
+When you're just starting out in web design, every euro counts, right?
+That's where Pexels becomes a major ally.
+For a junior or a freelancer just starting out, it's the ideal tool.
+Thousands of high-quality photos and videos, free of charge, with super-simple licenses - often usable commercially without attribution.
+I remember, in our early days at Easy Web, it was a gold mine for our prototype sites or the blogs of customers on tight budgets.

-This ease of access, combined with truly high visual quality, makes Pexels a must-have for beginners.
-No hassle with complex image banks, credits, or monthly subscriptions.
-You download, you integrate, and that's it.
-It's ideal for learning how to arrange visuals, test different moods for a project, or get immediate content for your mockups.
-It's a super smooth gateway to visual integration.
+This ease of access, combined with really good visual quality, makes Pexels a must-have for first-time users.
+No headaches with complex image banks, credits or monthly subscriptions.
+Just download, integrate and you're done.
+If you want to learn how to arrange visuals, test different moods for a project, or get immediate content for your layouts, it's just the thing.
+It's an ultra-fluid gateway to visual integration.

 How much does Pexels cost?

 Wondering how much Pexels costs?
 It's simple, and it's great news: Pexels is completely free.
 Yes, you read that right.
-No hidden fees, no premium subscriptions.
-You get access to a huge library of high-quality, royalty-free photos and videos for commercial or personal use, without even having to credit the author.
+No hidden packages, no premium subscriptions.
+You get access to a colossal library of high-quality, royalty-free photos and videos, for commercial or personal use, without even having to credit the author.

-What immediately strikes you about Pexels is the incredible size of its photo and video library.
-Frankly, it has become an indispensable resource for our projects at Easy Web.
-Looking for a specific, high-resolution image that perfectly matches a client's branding?
-The chances of finding it here, free of charge, are surprisingly high.
-It saves us a huge amount of time and is a constant source of inspiration.
+The first thing that strikes you about Pexels is the incredible breadth of its photo and video library.
+Frankly, for our projects at Easy Web, it's become a must-have resource.
+Looking for a precise, high-resolution visual that perfectly matches a client's branding?
+The likelihood of finding it here, free of charge, is surprisingly high.
+It's a colossal time-saver and a constant source of inspiration.

-But beyond quantity and quality, what really makes the difference for us professionals is the simplicity of their licensing model.
-No more hours spent poring over complex copyright laws.
-With the Pexels license, most content can be used commercially without attribution.
-Believe me, this peace of mind is a major asset when you're managing multiple deliverables under pressure.
+But beyond quantity and quality, what really makes the difference for us pros is the simplicity of their licensing model.
+No more hours spent dissecting complex copyrights.
+With the Pexels license, most content can be used commercially, with no attribution required.
+This peace of mind, believe me, is a major asset when managing multiple deliverables under pressure.

-You know, bringing a website to life in 2025 is no longer limited to images.
+You know, bringing a site to life in 2025 isn't just about images anymore.
 Pexels excels with its video library.
 I was blown away by the quality and diversity of their royalty-free 4K clips.
-We integrate them for page backgrounds, animated banners, or micro-interactions.
-At Easy Web, we use them for client projects that require that extra visual touch, without breaking the budget or wasting hours.
-It saves us a huge amount of time.
+We use them for page backgrounds, animated banners and micro-interactions.
+At Easy Web, we use them for customer projects requiring this visual edge, without straining the budget or wasting hours.
+A colossal time-saver.

-Beyond videos, their refined search engine and themed collections are underrated assets for professionals.
+Beyond the videos, their refined search engine and themed collections are underestimated assets for pros.
 No more endless scrolling!
-Whether you're looking for images with a specific color palette or specific shots for a brief, advanced filters and hand-picked collections save you precious time.
+Whether you need images with a specific color palette or precise shots for a brief, advanced filters and handpicked collections save you precious time.
 Essential for a smooth workflow when deadlines are tight, the relevance of the results is often surprising.

 Pexels is great for speed, but its limitations quickly become apparent.
-For a very specific visual identity or a series of shots requiring a consistent artistic style, things get complicated.
-At Easy Web, I have often seen projects where the required depth or originality was lacking, making the tool insufficient for high-end client deliverables.
+For a very specific visual identity or a series of snapshots requiring a consistent artistic touch, it gets tougher.
+At Easy Web, I've often seen projects where the required depth or originality was lacking, making the tool insufficient for high-end customer deliverables.

-In these cases, I turn to Unsplash for other styles, or directly to paid stock photo sites such as Shutterstock or Adobe Stock for specific briefs.
+In these cases, I turn to Unsplash for other styles, or directly to paid banks like Shutterstock or Adobe Stock for specific briefs.
 Pexels retains its place for rapid prototyping or generic needs.
-Its free access remains a major asset, which should not be overlooked.
+The fact that it's free remains a major advantage, and we mustn't forget it.

-- Advantages: Free, huge library, extremely easy to use.
+- Advantages: Free, huge library, ultra-simple to use.

-- Disadvantages: Less suited to niche markets, difficulty in maintaining thematic consistency, images sometimes generic and overused.
+- Disadvantages: Less suited to niches, difficulty of thematic consistency, images sometimes generic and seen and reviewed.

 Is it reliable and secure?

-Completely reliable and secure.
-It is a robust platform that is always available for your downloads.
-In terms of security, Pexels offers a very permissive license: you can use the images free of charge, for commercial or personal use, without attribution.
-This is what makes it so powerful and avoids a lot of legal headaches.
-At Easy Web, we have integrated Pexels into our workflows without hesitation for this very reason.
-You can use it with confidence.
+Totally reliable and secure.
+It's a robust platform, constantly available for your downloads.
+On the security side, Pexels offers a very permissive license: you use the images for free, for commercial or personal use, without attribution.
+This is Pexels' strength, and avoids many legal headaches.
+At Easy Web, we've integrated Pexels into our workflows without the slightest hesitation for this very reason.
+You can go ahead with your eyes closed.

 Is it compatible with my other tools?

-Pexels resources, mostly standard images and videos (JPG, PNG, MP4), integrate seamlessly into almost all of your design tools.
-Think Figma, Photoshop, Illustrator, Premiere Pro, or After Effects.
-Since these are raw files, integration is straightforward: simply drag and drop after downloading.
-No need for complex plugins or specific APIs.
-This is one of its strengths: ease of use with your existing workflow.
+The Pexels resources, mostly standard images and videos (JPG, PNG, MP4), integrate perfectly into almost all your design tools.
+Think Figma, Photoshop, Illustrator, Premiere Pro or After Effects.
+Since they are raw files, integration is straightforward: a simple drag-and-drop operation is all that's required after downloading.
+No need for complex plug-ins or specific APIs.
+That's our strength: ease of use with your existing workflow.

 Is there responsive customer support?

-Honestly, the concept of ultra-responsive customer support is not a priority for Pexels.
-It is not a service that focuses on direct, personalized support like a paid SaaS solution.
+Honestly, the notion of ultra-reactive customer support is less of a priority for Pexels.
+It's not a service that relies on direct, personalized support like a paid SaaS solution.
 Their system relies mainly on a very detailed help section and an active community.
 If you have a question, the answer is often already there.
-Don't expect live chat or instant email responses; this is inherent in the model of a free tool of this scale.
-You will need to be self-sufficient in your search for information.
+Don't expect live chat or instant email responses; that's inherent in the model of a free tool of this scale.
+You'll need to be autonomous in your search for information.

 What do other users think?

-Frankly, the feedback I hear from the community, and what I see at Easy Web, is generally excellent.
-The fact that high-resolution images and videos are free, under an ultra-permissive license, is a recurring strong point.
+Frankly, the feedback I hear from the community, and what I observe at Easy Web, is excellent overall.
+Free high-resolution images and videos, under an ultra-permissive license, are a recurring strong point.
 Designers praise the speed with which they can find quality content.
-The only point that is sometimes mentioned?
-For very specific niches or ultra-specialized styles, you sometimes have to supplement with other banks.
-But for 90% of needs, Pexels is the consensus choice; it's a solid foundation.
+The only point sometimes raised?
+For very specific niches or ultra-focused styles, we sometimes have to supplement with other banks.
+But for 90% of needs, Pexels is the consensus, it's a solid base.

 Can I easily change later?